 Stopping and continuing a simulation from a snapshot file will give you the exact same results as running a simulation uninterrupted.
 You can also continue from output files; however, since pressure is not saved in output files (.fxd), a slight difference will be introduced into the following frames.
 This difference will be evident in explosion effects.

 In the events when simulation has reached the grid boundary and you needed it to expand even further, FumeFX allows you to change the grid dimensions and continue simulation from previous frame that has been calculated.
 This feature works only with adaptive grid.

 Run simulation through BackBurner - This is a toggle button.
 When on, user can assign BackBurner jobs and FumeFX will run simulation before the first render begins.
-See for more information on how to set up for BackBurner simulation.
+See Running simulation on 3ds Max slaves for more information on how to set up for BackBurner simulation.

 You can use the BackBurner option to start a Default simulation, Initial State Simulation, Wavelet Turbulence simulation and Retimer simulations.
 It is not possible to continue a simulation through BackBurner.

 Cache - Lets you to choose which cache will be loaded.
 If you select a cache that isn't present an error will show up.